Rovikin/Bitcoin-Oflline-Wallet-Generator-With-Python/README.md

 ##### Simpan private key yang sudah terenkripsi, password untuk mendecryptnya, dan juga address legacy yang dihasilkan.

 ##### Jangan mendecrypt 'encrypted private key' kecuali anda ingin menguras semua isinya untuk tidak anda gunakan lagi.
 Hati2 dengan banyaknya kejahatan cyber.

+Support This Project
+If you'd like to support the development of this project, you can make a donation with bitcoin.
+Here is the QR Code for donations: img.png

+Thank you for your support!